 Incorporating devops methodologies and open source tools into developers’ skill sets will speed up time to production.
-In this blog post, we will cover how to test your environment with Open Source tools: Brightside, Taurus, BlazeMeter (open-source based) and Jenkins.
+In this blog post, we will cover how to test your environment with Open Source tools: CA Brightside, Taurus, BlazeMeter (open-source based) and Jenkins.

-But first, let’s understand some of the challenges developers have when mainframe testing, and how open source Brightside can help with these challenges.
+But first, let’s understand some of the challenges developers have when mainframe testing, and how open source CA Brightside can help with these challenges.

 Mainframe Testing Challenges

 Mainframe testers are bound to an older generation of tools specifically designed for the mainframe.
 These tools are expensive, often with limited licensing, and need specialist knowledge to operate them.
 In addition, traditional mainframe testing solutions don’t integrate with today’s open-source testing tools or continuous integration processes.

 As a result, mainframe testing usually only happens at the end of the development process, by a small number of experts, stalling the whole development process.
 This causes bottlenecks in application development, longer deployment cycles, and more expensive development costs.
 The solution is open source CA Brightside which connects open source to the mainframe.

 Brightside: Open Sourcing Mainframe

 Brightside was launched in June 2018 and Open Sourced as part of Project Zowe under the Linux Foundation.
 CA Brightside is a mainframe interaction framework, enabling development teams to control, script and develop for the mainframe like any other cloud platform.